-22. Form of the Mortgage Notes:
+- 22. Form of the Mortgage Notes: - (i) Form:

+[Temporary Global Mortgage Note exchangeable for a Permanent Global Mortgage Note which is exchangeable for Definitive Mortgage Notes only upon an Exchange Event]

+[Temporary Global Mortgage Note exchangeable for Definitive Mortgage Notes on and after the Exchange Date]

+[Permanent Global Mortgage Note exchangeable for Definitive Mortgage Notes [only upon an Exchange Event/at any time at the request of the Issuer]]

+[Dematerialised]

-(i) Form: [Temporary Global Mortgage Note exchangeable for a Permanent Global Mortgage Note which is exchangeable for Definitive Mortgage Notes only upon an Exchange Event] [Temporary Global Mortgage Note exchangeable for Definitive Mortgage Notes on and after the Exchange Date] [Permanent Global Mortgage Note exchangeable for Definitive Mortgage Notes [only upon an Exchange Event/at any time at the request of the Issuer]] [Dematerialised] (N.B.
-If the Specified Denominations of the Mortgage Notes in item 4 above include language substantially to the following effect: "EUR 100,000 and integral multiples of EUR 1,000" the Temporary Global Mortgage Note must not be exchangeable for Definitive Mortgage Notes) (ii) New Global Note: [Yes/No] 23.
-Talons for future Coupons to be attached to Definitive Mortgage Notes (and dates on which such Talons mature): THIRD PARTY INFORMATION [[ ] has been extracted from [ ].
-The Iss reproduced and that, so far as it is aware and is able to a have been omitted which would render the reproduced Signed on behalf of the Issuer: Ву: Ву: Duly authorised Duly authorised Duly uullotisea OTP JELZÁLOGBANK ZÁRTKÖRÜEN MŰKÖI •
+(N.B.
+If the Specified Denominations of the Mortgage Notes in item 4 above include language substantially to the following effect: "EUR 100,000 and integral multiples of EUR 1,000" the Temporary Global Mortgage Note must not be exchangeable for Definitive Mortgage Notes)

+[Yes/No]

+23. Talons for future Coupons to be attached to Definitive Mortgage Notes (and dates on which such Talons mature):

+New Global Note:

+[Yes, as the Mortgage Notes have more than 27 coupon payments, Talons may be required if, on exchange into definitive form, more than 27 coupon payments are still to be made/No]

+THIRD PARTY INFORMATION

+[[] has been extracted from [].
+The Issuer confirms that such information has been accurately reproduced and that, so far as it is aware and is able to ascertain from information published by [], no facts have been omitted which would render the reproduced information inaccurate or misleading.]

+Signed on behalf of the Issuer:

+OTP JELZÁLOGBANK ZÁRTKÖRÜEN MŰKÖDŐ RÉSZVÉNYTÁRSASÁG

+Duly authorised Duly authorised

+By: By:

-PART B - OTHER INFORMATION 1.
-LISTING AND ADMISSION TO TRADING (i) Listing: [Luxembourg/ other (specify)/ None] (ii) Admission to trading: [Application has been made for the Mortgage Notes to be admitted to trading on [the regulated market of the Luxembourg Stock Exchange]/ [●] with effect from [ ].]/[Not Applicable.] (iii) Estimate of total expenses related to [EUR] [ 1 admission to trading: (iv) Place of creation s 1 (Note: outside Hungary, in an OECD country) (v) Place of issue (Note: outside Hungary, in an OECD country) 2.
+PART B - OTHER INFORMATION

+1. LISTING AND ADMISSION TO TRADING (i) Listing: [Luxembourg/ other (specify)/ None] (ii) Admission to trading: [Application has been made for the Mortgage Notes to be admitted to trading on [the regulated market of the Luxembourg Stock Exchange]/ [●] with effect from [].]/[Not Applicable.] (iii) Estimate of total expenses related to [EUR] [1 admission to trading: (iv) Place of creation s 1 (Note: outside Hungary, in an OECD country) (v) Place of issue 1 (Note: outside Hungary, in an OECD country) 2.
 RATINGS Ratings: [The Mortgage Notes to be issued [[have been]/[are expected to be]] rated]/[The following rating[s] reflect[s] rating[s] assigned to the Mortgage Notes of this type issued under the Programme generally]: [insert details] by [insert the legal name of the relevant credit rating agency entity(ies)].
-[To include brief description of the meaning given to the relevant rating by the assigning rating agency] $[[[\bullet]/Each of [\bullet] and [\bullet]]$ is established in the European Economic Area (the EEA) and are registered under Regulation (EC) No. 1060/2009 (as amended) (the CRA Regulation).
-As such, [[●]/Each of [•] and [•]] is included in the list of credit rating agencies published by the European Securities and Markets Authority on its website in accordance with the CRA Regulation.]
-3. INTERESTS OF NATURAL AND LEGAL PERSONS INVOLVED IN THE ISSUES [Save for any fees payable to the Dealers, so far as the Issuer is aware, no person involved in the issue of the Mortgage Notes has an interest material to the offer.]
-The [Managers/Dealers] and their affiliates have engaged, and may in the future engage, in investment banking and/or commercial banking transactions with, and may perform other services for, the Issuer and the Guarantor and their affiliates in the ordinary course of business [Amended as appropriate if there are other interests]. [(When adding any other description, consideration should be given as to whether such matters described constitute "significant new factors" and consequently trigger the need for a supplement to the Base Prospectus under Article 23 of the Prospectus Regulation.)]
-4. REASONS FOR THE OFFER, ESTIMATED NET PROCEEDS AND TOTAL EXPENSES (i) [Reasons for the offer: s ]] (ii) [Estimated net proceeds: s 11
+[To include brief description of the meaning given to the relevant rating by the assigning rating agency] $[[[\bullet]/Each of [\bullet] and [\bullet]]$ is established in the European Economic Area (the "EEA") and are registered under Regulation (EC) No. 1060/2009 (as amended) (the "CRA Regulation").
+As such,

+3. INTERESTS OF NATURAL AND LEGAL PERSONS INVOLVED IN THE ISSUES

+[Save for any fees payable to the Dealers, so far as the Issuer is aware, no person involved in the issue of the Mortgage Notes has an interest material to the offer.]
+The [Managers/Dealers] and their affiliates have engaged, and may in the future engage, in investment banking and/or commercial banking transactions with, and may perform other services for, the Issuer and the Guarantor and their affiliates in the ordinary course of business [Amended as appropriate if there are other interests].